PDF DRM document security to protect ebooks, reports & training courses from piracy

 Safeguard PDF Security can provide many benefits to large publishers including:

-- Protecting ebooks, reports, magazines, etc.
+- Protecting ebooks, reports, magazines, training courses, etc.

 - Subscription based services